In which areas is a Simplicity Cremation available?

 Yes, when selecting one our attended cremation packages.

-Our intimate funeral allows a short time in the chapel to say a few words and witness the committal for up to 12 people.
+Our Intimate Funeral allows a short time in the chapel to say a few words and witness the committal for up to 12 people.
 You will also have the option to play a piece of music of your choice.
-An intimate funeral will take place at 9am on an available date of our choosing, at a crematorium nearest to the place of rest.
+An intimate funeral will take place at 9am on an available date of your choosing (Tuesday-Friday only), at a CMG crematorium local to the place of rest.

-Our attended funeral is suited towards those who are looking for a low key funeral with no limit on the number of attendees, allowing a full length service in the chapel with a ceremony organised by the family.
+Our Attended Funeral is suited towards those who are looking for a low key funeral with no limit on the number of attendees, allowing a full-length service in the chapel with a ceremony organised by the family.
 We will put you in contact with the chapel attendant giving you the opportunity to discuss the running order of the service.
-The funeral will take place at a crematorium nearest to the place of rest, at an available time and date of your choosing.
+The funeral will take place at a CMG crematorium local to the place of rest, at an available time and date of your choosing.

 A direct cremation does not offer any kind of funeral service or the presence of a minister or officiant, unless otherwise organised by the family.